 The University's Mission Statement is an important assertion of Colgate's purpose and principles.

-Colgate University is a small highly selective residential liberal arts college for men and women of talent who are preparing for lives of leadership and productive citizenship.
+Colgate University is a small highly selective residential liberal arts college for students of talent who are preparing for lives of leadership and productive citizenship.
 The Colgate faculty is a community of scholars committed to teaching in the classroom, the laboratory, the studio, and the library.
 Teaching is Colgate's first responsibility, serving not only to transmit knowledge but also to transform and extend it through a demanding, imaginative curriculum.
 Faculty scholarship complements teaching as it advances knowledge.
 Colgate maintains that ideal size which allows students to work closely with the faculty; it is neither a giant research university nor a tiny liberal arts college.
 The dialogue between faculty and students provides exciting opportunities for independent work.

 As a residential college, Colgate is committed to the belief that learning takes place in many settings.
 Learning must serve life, and the opportunity to live together in a variety of settings encourages interpersonal exploration, expands mutual understanding, and supports a broadened perspective within a caring, humane community.
 The residential community provides a setting in which students gain maturity by taking responsibility for their actions and by coming to understand the impact of those actions upon others in an environment that is neither permissive nor authoritarian, but conducive to purposeful engagement.